BMW Z4 roadster review

 - M40i is automatic only

 The smaller engines are also more economical, with the potential for around 40mpg compared to around 33mpg for the flagship.
-It's possible that an even more powerful Z4 M will join the range later, bringing even higher power with running costs to match.
+It's possible that an even more powerful Z4 M will join the range above the M40i, bringing even more power and improved performance.